 The severity of the deformity may not correlate with the degree of pain.
 For example, a hammer toe or claw toe that looks severe may have no pain; while mild looking deformities may be incapacitating.

 Pain and corns usually develop over the toes due to the friction of the shoe in that area.
 This rubbing of the shoe may cause a red, inflamed sac of tissue called bursitis.
-Initially, the deformities are flexible and can bet treated with simple measures but, if left untreated, they can become rigid or stiff and cannot be straightened easily.
+Initially, the deformities are flexible and can be treated with simple measures.
+However, if left untreated, they can become rigid or stiff and cannot be straightened easily.
 As time goes on, pain may develop deep in the toe joints and even the ball of the foot, limiting walking, exercise or even just standing comfortably.
 High heeled or pointed shoes and tight stockings will exacerbate these symptoms.

 Hammer toes and claw toes are sometimes caused or made worse by a bunion deformity involving the big toes.
 When the big toes start to angle over, the big toe may cause increased pressure on the second toe or the second toe may be pushed upwards out of the way.
 This is one cause of hammer toes and claw toes.

 When hammer toes and claw toes are causing mild to moderate pain, the simplest solution to try is a wider, more accommodating shoe to allow room for the toes to move.
 This includes shorter heels, softer leather, wider toe boxes, and gym shoes.
 Use of a pumice stone to thin any corns and callouses is sometimes helpful.
 Cushions and various soft pads may provide relief from shoe pressure over the toes.
-Never use a “medicated” corn pad since these contain a strong acid which does not know the difference between the bad and good skin and can lead to a chemical burn or deep open sore which can become infected.
+Never use a “medicated” corn pad, since these contain a strong acid that won’t differentiate between the bad and good skin.
+This can lead to a chemical burn or deep open sore that can become infected.

 Following surgery, the foot is bandaged and a post operative shoe is worn for one week.
 Athletic shoes may be worn after the first week.
 Exercise and prolonged standing are restricted for the first 6-8 weeks.
 A home exercise program is important for regaining the strength and flexibility.
 You may steadily resume activities and wear more fashionable shoes once the healing is complete, and in consultation with your surgeon.

-Over 200,000 patients have found relief from their foot pain, heel pain or ankle pain, and we’re confident we can help you too!
+Over 200,000 patients have found relief from their foot pain, heel pain, or ankle pain, and we’re confident we can help you too.
 Your feet will thank you!
-For additional information on hammertoe treatment or claw toe treatment or to schedule an appointment, call Weil Foot & Ankle at (847) 666-5504.
-With 15 podiatry offices in and around the Chicago area, including Aurora, Des Plaines, Glenview, Highland Park, Lake Forest, Libertyville, Oak Lawn, Oak Park and Roselle, IL, there is sure to be a podiatry office near you!
+For additional information on hammertoe treatment or claw toe treatment or to schedule an appointment, call Weil Foot & Ankle at (847) 390-7666.
+With 15 podiatry offices in and around the Chicago area, including Aurora, Des Plaines, Glenview, Highland Park, Lake Forest, Libertyville, Oak Lawn, Oak Park, and Roselle, IL, there is sure to be a podiatry office near you!